isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

  [`Acidic_Igneous_Rock`](#Acidic_Igneous_Rock)
  [`Fine_Grained_Igneous_Rock`](#Fine_Grained_Igneous_Rock)

+- Fine grained or porphyritic crystalline rock that contains less than 90 percent mafic minerals, between 20 and 60 percent quartz in the QAPF fraction, and has a plagioclase to total feldspar ratio greater than 0.65.
+Includes rocks defined modally in QAPF fields 4 and 5 or chemically in TAS Field O3.
+Typically composed of quartz and sodic plagioclase with minor amounts of biotite and/or hornblende and/or pyroxene; fine-grained equivalent of granodiorite and tonalite.
 - Fine grained or porphyritic crystalline rock that contains less than 90 percent mafic minerals, between 20 and 60 percent quartz in the QAPF fraction, and has a plagioclase to total feldspar ratio greater